Pansit Langlang aka Pinoy Ramen

 Print

 Pancit Langlang is a heritage Filipino noodle soup with roots dating back to the Spanish colonial era and even mentioned in José Rizal’s El Filibusterismo.
-Often called Pinoy Ramen in modern times, it’s a hearty noodle dish made from a rich broth of chicken, pork, and dried shrimp, then paired with noodles, vegetables, and toppings like soft-boiled egg and fried garlic.
+This Pancit Langlang recipe is often called Pinoy Ramen in modern times, it’s a hearty noodle dish made from a rich broth of chicken, pork, and dried shrimp, then paired with noodles, vegetables, and toppings like soft-boiled egg and fried garlic.
 This recipe from Caloocan showcases a traditional yet home-style way of cooking it — flavorful, resourceful, and perfect for sharing with family.

 Pansit Langlang aka Pinoy Ramen | Chef Tatung